bradleyoesch/spotify-to-youtube-playlist/README.md

---id | None, url or id is required | Or just pass in the playlist id directly --chunkSize | 5 | Chunk your Youtube requests so you don't make tons of calls at once --limit | 5 | Limits the number of tracks returned by Spotify, low for testing purposes --offest | 0 | Offsets the track start returned by Spotify, mainly for testing purposes -debug | False | Log more things in the console with this flag on -skipApi | False | Skip all the api calls, probably to play around with the args -skipYoutube | False | Skips Youtube api calls, since their quota limit is pathetically low
+--id | None, url or id is required | Or just pass in the playlist id directly --chunkSize | 5 | Chunk your Youtube requests so you don't make tons of calls at once --limit | 5 | Limits the number of tracks returned by Spotify, low for testing purposes --offset | 0 | Offsets the track start returned by Spotify, mainly for testing purposes -debug | False | Log more things in the console with this flag on -skipApi | False | Skip all the api calls, probably to play around with the args -skipYoutube | False | Skips Youtube api calls, since their quota limit is pathetically low